Click on any of the questions below to see the answer.

 Family Star offers an extended-day, year-round center-based school program, as well as a home-based program and family support services.
 We are more than a school – we educate children, strengthen families, and build community!

 Of course – we love visitors!
 If you are interested in enrollment, please contact our enrollment team at our Northwest Center at 303-477-7827 or our Northeast Center at (303) 295-7711 to schedule a private tour.
-Family Star also offers a Walk Among the Stars presentation multiple times every month to give community members an introduction to our mission.
+Family Star also offers tours every month to give community members an introduction to our mission.
 Click here for current dates, and call 303-477-7827 to RSVP.

 Our tuition rates are competitive, and our program offers a wide range of comprehensive family services (including mental health services, disabilities services, and a premium nutritional program) at no extra cost.
 Please call one of our enrollment team at our Northwest Center at 303-477-7827 or our Northeast Center at (303) 295-7711 to determine if you qualify for reduced tuition or government subsidies, and to discuss further tuition details.